British Motor tanker

 |Notes on event|

-At 22.57 hours on 22 Feb 1942 the Kars (Master Arthur Falconer) was hit by one G7e torpedo from U-96 south of Halifax.
-The tanker had been in convoy HX-175, but lost the convoy and turned back.
+At 22.57 hours on 22 February 1942 the unescorted Kars (Master Arthur Falconer) was hit by one G7e torpedo from U-96 about 25 miles south-southeast of Halifax, Nova Scotia.
 The ship caught fire and broke in two three days later.
 The forepart sank and the afterpart was towed to Halifax, where it was beached on 27 February and declared at total loss.
-The master, 45 crew members and four gunners were lost.
-Two crew members were picked up by HMCS Melville (J 263) (Lt R.T.
-Ingram) and landed at Halifax.
+The master, 39 crew members and five gunners were lost.
+Two crew members were picked up by HMCS Melville (J 263) (T/Lt R.T.
+Ingram, RCNR) and taken to Halifax, but one of them died after being rescued.

 If you can help us with any additional information on this vessel then please contact us.